rust-lang/rust-forge/src/infra/docs/docs-rs/self-hosting.md

+# Self hosting a docs.rs instance

 These are instructions for deploying the server in a production environment.
-For instructions on developing locally without docker-compose, see https://github.com/rust-lang/docs.rs/wiki/Developing-without-docker-compose.
+For instructions on developing locally without docker-compose, see [Developing without docker-compose](no-docker-compose.html).

-While the Vagrant VM allows for easier setup of the required dependencies and environment, here is a breakdown of what it takes to turn a regular server into its own version of docs.rs.
+Here is a breakdown of what it takes to turn a regular server into its own version of docs.rs.

 Beware: This process is rather rough!
 Attempts at cleaning it up, automating setup components, etc, would be greatly appreciated!

 ## Requirements

 The commands and package names on this page will assume an Ubuntu server running systemd, but hopefully the explanatory text should give enough information to adapt to other systems.
+Note that docs.rs depends on the host being `x86_64-unknown-linux-gnu`.

 Docs.rs has a few basic requirements: